Tropical methods for building real space sextics with totally real tritangent planes: Local lifting multiplicities for tropical 4-valent tritangents

 The relevant pieces of the Newton subdivision of $\tilde{\sextic}$ and the relative positions of $\Gamma':=\Trop \,V(\tilde{\sextic})$ and $\Lambda':=\Trop\,V(\tilde{\ell})$ can be seen in~\autoref{fig:4bprime}.
 The new tangency points become $p_1=(-\varepsilon_1, -\varepsilon_2)$ and $p_1'=(r'-r-\varepsilon_1, s'-s-\varepsilon_2)$.
 The point $P_1:=\Trop\, p_1$ becomes the lower vertex of $\Lambda'$, per our genericity assumptions on $\varepsilon_1, \varepsilon_2$.
 A second modification (verbatim to the one given at the end of the proof of~\autoref{thm:liftingMult4InitHyperflex}) allows us to assume that $P_1$ is not a vertex of $\Gamma'$.
 This condition forces $\tilde{\sextic}_{P_1}$ to have two terms, with monomials $x'$ and $y'$.

-The vanishing at $\bar{p_1}$ of $\tilde{\sextic}_{P_1}, \tilde{\ell}_{P_1}$ and their Wronskian forces $\overline{\tilde{a}_{10}}\,\overline{\varepsilon}_1 + \overline{\tilde{a}_{01}}\,\overline{\varepsilon}_2 = 3\,\overline{\tilde{a}_{10}} +\bar{n}\,\overline{\tilde{a}_{01}} = 0$.
+The vanishing at $\overline{p_1}$ of $\tilde{\sextic}_{P_1}, \tilde{\ell}_{P_1}$ and their Wronskian forces $\overline{\tilde{a}_{10}}\,\overline{\varepsilon_1} + \overline{\tilde{a}_{01}}\,\overline{\varepsilon_2} = 3\,\overline{\tilde{a}_{10}} +\bar{n}\,\overline{\tilde{a}_{01}} = 0$.
 Since $\overline{\tilde{a}_{10}}, \overline{\tilde{a}_{01}}\neq 0$, we conclude that $3\,\overline{\varepsilon_2} -\bar{n}\,\overline{\varepsilon_1}=0$.
 This contradicts the genericity of $\varepsilon_1$ and $\varepsilon_2$. \end{proof}

 \begin{corollary} Assume that $\Gamma$ has a tropical hyperflex of type (4b').
-If $\sextic$ is generic relative to $\Gamma$, then a pair $(\Lambda,P)$ encoding a tangency of type (4b') lifts to a triple $(\ell,p,p')$ with no initial hyperflexes.
+If $\sextic$ is generic relative to $\Gamma$, then a pair $(\Lambda,P)$ encoding a type (4b') tangency lifts to a triple $(\ell,p,p')$ with no initial hyperflexes.
 Its local lifting multiplicity equals one.
-Furthermore, the lifting multiplicity of $\Lambda$ agrees with that of $(\Lambda,P'')$, where $P''$ denotes the remaining tangency point between $\Lambda$ and $\Gamma$. \end{corollary} \begin{proof} The result follows by combining~\autoref{thm:mult4type4_4val} and the genericity conditions discussed in~\autoref{def:fgenericRelToGamma}.
-Furthermore, we may assume $P''$ lies along the positive horizontal leg of $\Lambda$.
+Furthermore, the lifting multiplicity of $\Lambda$ agrees with that of $(\Lambda,P'')$, where $P''$ denotes the remaining tangency point between $\Lambda$ and $\Gamma$. \end{corollary} \begin{proof} The result follows by combining~\autoref{thm:mult4type4_4val} and the genericity conditions on $\sextic$.
+Furthermore, the bidegree of $\Gamma$ ensures that $P''$ lies along the positive horizontal leg of $\Lambda$ if the latter lifts.
 By~\autoref{thm:lifting4bpInitHyperflex}, we know that any lift $(\ell,p,p')$ of $(\Lambda, P)$ has no initial hyperflex.
 In turn, \autoref{cor:valuesMult4Type4} fixes unique values of $(\overline{m}, \bar{n}, \bar{\du}, \bar{p}, \overline{p'})$ in terms of the quantity $\overline{\lambda''}$, where $\lambda'':=n/\du$.
 The latter is computed from the local equations at $P''$.